zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ![](P4_Wine_Quality_data_files/figure-html/total.sulfur.dioxide-1.png)<!-- -->

 The distribution of total sulfur dioxide is right skewed with a median value of 38 $mg/dm^3$.
-On the right taill we can see a local maximum near 80.
+On the right tail we can see a local maximum near 80.
 There's a gap between 165 and 278 with only two wines with a concentration greater than or equal to 278.

 ## Density